Naps 101 (Part 3): How Do I Teach My Baby to Sleep More Than One 30–45 Minute Sleep Cycle?

 How do you teach your baby to connect sleep cycles?

 First, make sure that you’ve completed all of the steps that we listed in our previous nap posts (Part 1 and Part 2).
-In these posts we covered the importance of sleep environment, age-appropriate expectations and nap initiation.
-Make sure the following are in place before starting to teach your baby to extend naps:
+In these posts, we covered the importance of sleep environment, age-appropriate expectations, and nap initiation.
+Make sure you've evaluated the following before trying to teach your child to extend naps:

-• Don’t start until your baby is mature enough to put sleep cycles together (usually 6 months from due date).
+Don’t start until your baby is mature enough to put sleep cycles together (usually at least 6 months from due date).

-• Ensure that your baby’s room is extremely dark, so that he or she doesn’t get distracted by the surroundings.
+Ensure that your child's room is extremely dark so that he or she doesn’t get distracted by the surrounding

-In order to teach your baby to connect sleep cycles, you need to help your child learn to recognize that more sleep is needed.
+If you feel confident that your child needs more sleep and you've addressed all of the issues above, you'll need to help your child learn to recognize that more sleep is needed at nap time.
 When your baby wakes up from a nap, he or she expects to see you and expects that when you arrive, you’ll pick him or her up out of the crib.
-Therefore, it is really frustrating for your baby to have you come in the room and try to get him or her to go back to sleep.
-For this reason, you can’t really go to your baby and repeat the nap intervention at the end of a nap cycle; he or she will just get angry, and that will lead to a lower probability of him/her falling asleep.
+Therefore, it is really frustrating for your baby to have you come into the room and try to get him or her to go back to sleep.
+For this reason, you can’t easily go to your baby and do some sort of interactive nap training at the end of a short nap.
+Your child will likely just get angry, and that will lead to a lower probability of him/her falling asleep.
 (On the other hand, this is what you would do at night.)
 Instead, you need to teach your baby to wait.
-This will allow him or her to begin to wake in a more calm state and begin to recognize that he or she is still sleepy and can go back to sleep.
+This will allow your child to wake in a more calm state and begin to recognize that he or she is still sleepy and can go back to sleep.
 There are a few ways to do this:

 Option 1